Coconut-Lime Chicken Skewers

 Marinated grilled chicken with crunchy cashews, grated coconut and charred scallions, inspired by South Indian flavors.
-Whole 30, Paleo and Gluten-Free.
+Whole 30, Paleo and Gluten-Free recipe.

 It seems limiting, but there’s actually a lot you can do with even that short list of food.